Afghan attacks kill U.S. diplomat, soldiers, others

 The diplomat and other Americans were in a convoy of vehicles in Zabul province when the blast occurred, Secretary of State John Kerry said in a statement.

-The soldiers and the diplomat died in the blast along with a civilian employee of the Defense Department and Afghan civilians, Kerry said.
+The soldiers and the diplomat died in the blast along with a civilian employee of the Defence Department and Afghan civilians, Kerry said.
 His statement gave no overall death toll.

 The Washington Post identified the diplomat as Anne Smedinghoff, 25, citing her parents.
 Smedinghoff was Kerry's embassy guide and aide when he visited Afghanistan last month, the paper said.